2024-25 Edition

 A series of more advanced grammar and composition courses are generally taken in the third year of language study.
 FRENCH 102A, FRENCH 102B, FRENCH 102C, FRENCH 102D, and FRENCH 102E carry on the work of the intermediate levels; FRENCH 102B and FRENCH 102D focus attention on particular issues and themes.

 Upper-division offerings are taught either in the seminar mode or in small group settings.
 Because classes are limited in size, they promote and encourage participation and discussion and facilitate direct contact with professors.
-In recent years, courses have been offered in Literature and the Enlightenment, the Surrealist Imagination, Autobiography, Francophone Literature, Political Fictions, Women of Paris, Tales of the Fantastic, the French New Wave, the Body in Renaissance Literature and Art, Paris as Art Capital, Black Paris/Paris Noir, French Critical Theory, France and Algeria, and Marcel Proust.
+In recent years, courses have been offered in Literature and the Enlightenment; the Surrealist Imagination; European Horror Cinema; The Limits of Visual Pleasure; Childhood Memoirs; Literature of the Absurd; Self-Love; Francophone Literature; Love and Money in the 18th Century; Political Fictions; Women of Paris; the French New Wave; Queer French and Francophone Cinema; Photography, Power, and the Body; Renaissance Literature and Art; Paris as Art Capital; Black Paris/Paris Noir; French Critical Theory; France and Algeria; and Literature and History - The Medieval Era.
 The content of courses changes yearly according to the interests of both faculty and students.
+Upper-division courses with assignments, texts, and instruction in French carry a prerequisite of FRENCH 2C or equivalent.
+Courses taught entirely in English with texts read in translation are intended for all students.

 The program strongly encourages its students to take advantage of the study-abroad programs in French-speaking countries to improve their language skills and gain invaluable cultural experience in a foreign university setting.
 The program recommends the UC Education Abroad Program, which runs programs of differing lengths in France (Lyon, Bordeaux, and Paris).
 Credit for courses taken through study-abroad programs is available.
 Students are advised to discuss their course of study with the Undergraduate Director before their departure and to arrange to bring home proof of their work.